actions-marketplace-validations/shry_gitcha-action/README.md

 * `/certs` - [config.certs_folder]: Certificats you have earned
 * `/projects` - [config.projects_folder]: Interessting projects to know

-INFO: Don't forget to add a GitHub action secret for the OpenAI API-Key called: `OPENAI_API_KEY`
+*INFO:* Don't forget to add a GitHub action secret for the OpenAI API-Key called: `OPENAI_API_KEY`

 ### Language

-If you want to change the output language of your letter of applications, change the variable  `config.output_lang` in your `.gitcha.yml`.
+If you want to customize the output language, you have to change the variable `config.output_lang` in your `.gitcha.yml`.

 ## Template